Pie chart | Urbi Pro | Urbi Documentation

 Description

-Color Selecting a color scale (a set of prepared color samples) according to which elements on the graph are colored.
+Color Selecting a color scale (a set of prepared color samples) according to which elements on the chart are colored.

 Parameter